-- 3.1 This policy applies to all employees and workers (both contracted and agency workers), contractual third parties, agents and representatives, volunteers, and councillors (when acting on behalf of the Council). - 3.2 This policy does not cover Councillors in regard to their constituency responsibilities, as they are data controllers in their own right and therefore are responsible for their own information compliance. - This policy applies to all personal data processed or controlled by the Council, in whatever format or however it is stored.
+- 3.1 This policy applies to all employees and workers (both contracted and agency workers), contractual third parties, agents and representatives, volunteers, and councillors (when acting on behalf of the Council). - This policy applies to all personal data processed or controlled by the Council, in whatever format or however it is stored.
 This includes (but is not limited to) IT systems / databases, shared drive filing structures, email, paper records, videos and CCTV recordings.